 Even though Colombia used to have a reputation and was bulking with drug lords and trafficking, this is no longer the case and Colombia is a safe country to travel to.

 You can still indulge on knowledge about the history of violence in Colombia by doing the Pablo Escobar tour in Medellin and there are probably a few other options.

 There is always a chance to encounter a robbery or a common travel scam, but in essence Colombia is no more dangerous than any other country in the world.
 In major cities, you’ll have the same chance of getting into trouble as you have in any metropolitan area in the world.
 Colombia does have a few regions that are more dangerous than other, like jungle areas bordering the Amazon basin and currently border regions with Venezuela.

 Check current travel warnings for Colombia on WorldNomads.

 Drinks and food in Colombia

-Aguardiente translates as ‘burning water’ and that’s exactly what it is.
+Aguardiente can be translated as ‘burning water’ and that’s exactly what it is.

-Trying to get over the flu or laryngitis?
+Trying to get over a flu or laryngitis?

 Aguardiente is a clear drink, but you can distinguish two types by the bottle cap.
-The stuff with the red cap contains more sugar than the ones with the blue cap.
-It tastes better, but you won’t notice how quickly you get drunk!
+The stuff with the red cap contains more sugar than the ones with the blue cap, so it tastes better, but you won’t notice how quickly you get drunk!

-Empanadas in Colombia resemble the Mexican empanadas a lot.
-The best empanadas we ever had, were in Medellin.
-Empanadas are stuffed pastries.
-They can be stuffed with a diversity of hearty stuff, like meat, veggies, cheese or a sweet dessert-like filling.
+Empanadas in Colombia resemble the Mexican empanadas a lot, but the best empanadas we ever had, were in Medellin.
+Empanadas are stuffed pastries and they can be stuffed with a diversity of hearty stuff, like meat, veggies, cheese or more of a sweet dessert-like filling.